AbdurRahim92/data-engineering-portfolio/README.md

 ### Project 1: Gadget Sales Data Pipeline Projection with AWS

-**Description**: This project demonstrates the creation of an ETL pipeline using AWS cloud stach.
-The pipeline is designed to ingest data from a real time steaming sales data, transform the data using Python, and load it into a S3.
+**Description**: This project demonstrates the creation of an CDC data pipeline using AWS cloud stack.
+The pipeline is designed to ingest data from a near real time steaming sales data, transform the data using Python, and load it into a S3.

 **Technologies**: DynamoDB Stream, Event Bridge Pipe, Kinesis Stream, Kinesis Firehose, Lambda, S3, Glue Catalog, Athena